guillaumecouture/IntuneDocs/intune/device-profile-android-teamviewer.md

     - **Update Remote Assistance**: Allows administrators to modify the TeamViewer connector settings
     - **Request Remote Assistance**: Allows administrators to start a new remote assistance session for any user.
 Users with this role are not limited by any Intune role within a scope.
 Also, user or device groups assigned an Intune role within a scope can also request remote assistance.

+-  Intune product license assigned to Intune administrator account (used to enable the TeamViewer integration)

 - A [TeamViewer](https://www.teamviewer.com) account with the sign-in credentials

 By using TeamViewer, you're allowing the TeamViewer for Intune Connector to create TeamViewer sessions, read Active Directory data, and save the TeamViewer account access token.